-At the time, Gloaming was seven and Beauford six, and each carried the same weight.
+At the time of their clashes, Gloaming was seven and Beauford six, and each carried the same weight.
 These epic encounters captured the public imagination as never before.
 There might have been other horses engaged in the races, but nobody took much notice.
 Their first ‘match’ came in the Chelmsford Stakes when Beauford emerged triumphant by less than a length.
 A week later Gloaming levelled the score in the Hill Stakes over the Rosehill mile by a bit more than a length.
 And then the A.J.C.
 Spring Meeting was upon them.
 Beauford beat Gloaming by a neck in the Spring Stakes, although the second prize money was enough to see the wonder horse finally eclipse Carbine’s stakes winnings record of £29,626.
 That finish was captured for posterity in oils by Martin Stainforth, in a painting that now hangs in the committee rooms of the Australian Jockey Club.

 The old fellow carried colours for the last time at the Hawkes Bay Jockey Club Meeting in May 1925 in the Ormond Memorial Gold Cup.
 Only one horse, The Hawk, a champion in his own right, opposed him at level weights but Gloaming proved superior to his three-year younger rival in race record time.
 It wasn’t intended to be his last race, but that troublesome joint made him impossible to train thereafter.
-Gloaming had 67 starts in total for 57 wins and 9 seconds; his stakes earnings of £43,100 were an Australasian record.
+Gloaming had 67 starts in total for 57 wins and 9 seconds; his stakes earnings of £43,100 established a new Australasian record.
 When one considers the aborted visits to Australia at the beginning of his five, six and eight-year-old seasons when he was in cracking form and the superiority of the prize money available here compared to New Zealand, with a little bit of luck his stakes total could have been so much more.
+As we have seen, together with Desert Gold, he shared the Australasian record of nineteen consecutive victories.
+It was a record that was to last until Saturday, 28 April 2012 when that champion sprinting mare Black Caviar posted her twentieth successive victory in the Robert Sangster Stakes in Adelaide.
+Testimony to Gloaming’s speed is the fact that for many years he held the world record of 45 seconds for four furlongs!

-Curiously enough, for all his trips across the Tasman, Gloaming only raced once in Melbourne, winning the Melbourne Stakes at Flemington in 1924; he made history a few days later when he was paraded on Cup Day, thus affording thousands a glimpse of the wonder horse for the first time.
-Greenwood observed: “Gloaming doesn’t belong to me; he belongs to the people.”
-Dick Mason enjoyed a reputation for being not only a wonderful conditioner of a horse but for his uncanny judgement in placing them.
 Never was this talent better demonstrated than with his handling of Gloaming.
-It is true that he and Greenwood stuck to weight-for-age and special weight events with Gloaming thereby incurring some measure of criticism, but it was undoubtedly a major reason in the gelding’s longevity on the racecourse.
+Neither he nor George Greenwood ever chose to race the horse in handicaps nor test his stamina beyond twelve furlongs.
+The two men stuck to weight-for-age and special weight events with Gloaming thereby incurring some measure of criticism, but it was undoubtedly a major reason for the gelding’s longevity on the racecourse.
 At the end of Gloaming’s career, Dick Mason was asked his opinion as to how he would compare with past champions in New Zealand.
 Mason replied: “Up to a mile and a quarter, I would without hesitation pick Gloaming as the best horse that has raced in New Zealand, and I have had lots of good horses through my hands.
 Next best to Gloaming, I would select Carbine, who was trained more for long-distance races and had better chances as a stayer than Gloaming, but if the latter had been trained for distances, I think he would have been able to stay quite as well.”

-One can only wonder what Gloaming might have achieved at stud had he been kept an entire.
+One can only wonder what Gloaming might have achieved at stud had he been kept entire.
 Quite a few sons of The Welkin, such as Two, Three, Thrice and Greenstead, proved successful in the stallion barn and yet Gloaming was easily the best horse the imported stallion ever sired.
 The Welkin died at Melton Stud in 1925 after having been the leading sire in Australia on three occasions, his progeny winning over £284,000 in stakes.
 The old horse retained a special place in Ernest Clarke’s heart, which was borne out by the extraordinary care taken of the stallion’s neatly railed grave, complete with a headstone, located just inside the entrance gate at the Melton Stud.
 It wasn’t the only memorial to the champion stallion either.
 Ernest Clarke presented to the township of Melton a windmill, which drew water from a bore for the benefit of the residents and the windmill bore a brass plate acknowledging the memory of the great progenitor.

 Mrs Helene Greenwood, the wife of the owner, in her book ‘Gloaming – The Wonder Horse’, calculated that Gloaming’s fifteen crossings of the Tasman, together with his many travels between Christchurch and Auckland, meant that the grand campaigner had travelled over 35,000 miles in all his pilgrimages.
+And these were the days when the only means of sea transport were slow steamboats.
 It really was a case of roamin’ in the gloaming!
 The old fellow spent his closing years at Teviotdale.
 In a lovely paddock quite close to the homestead, Gloaming delighted in his retirement.
 The property boasted nine miles of beach at its eastern boundary and enjoyed five miles of river frontage to the Waipara to the south.
 If only all retirees could have it so good.
 He died on May 5th, 1932 after contracting a cold and inflammation of the stomach supervened.